 You might discover that, even though your policy does cover business claims, the level of protection it provides may not be sufficient for your needs.
-If you’re working from home your insurance needs to cover the specific dangers and threats associated with your business.
+If you’re working from your front room or workshop, your insurance needs to cover the specific dangers and threats associated with your business.
 For example, if clients come to your home you should think about buying the appropriate insurance to protect yourself in the undesirable situation of a client injury during a business visit

 Public liability risks at home offices

 As soon as a client enters your house then you could be liable if anything untoward happens to them.
 They might not even cross the threshold.
 If they trip and injure themselves on that cracked front step you’ve been meaning to get fixed for ages then they might have a claim against you.

 Or let’s say a prospective customer of your marketing business comes round to view some of your past projects.
 They unwittingly leave their laptop on your electric hob, and are only alerted to the fact that it is still hot by the smell of burning plastic overcoming the aroma from your coffee pot.

 A thousand pounds worth of electronic equipment has gone up in smoke (literally), as well as all the important business data that was held on it.
 You might say it was their own fault, but you may well be liable for replacing it.